vigiloauth/vigilo/docs/user_guide/endpoints/identity/client_handler/client_update_request.md

 ```

 **Description:**
 This endpoint is a protected route which is responsible for updating the current client configuration.
 The client makes an `HTTP Put` request to the client configuration endpoint with the required request body, authenticating with its `registration_access_token`.
 Both the `registration_access_token` and the `client_configuration_endpoint` are generated during the dynamic client registration flow.
 Please view the Client Registration [endpoint](client_registration.md) for more information on how to properly generate a client.
 Valid values of client metadata fields in this request **MUST** replace, not augment, the values previously associated with the client.
+The `client_secret` is immutable once assigned.
+If a new secret is required, the client must re-register through the Client Registration [endpoint](client_registration.md), or regenerate their secret through the Client Secret Regeneration [endpoint](client_secret_regeneration.md).

 ---